smikhalevski/roqueform/README.md

 Here are the requirements I wanted the management solution to satisfy:

-- Everything should be strictly typed ut to the very field value setter, so the string value from the silly input would be set to the number-typed value in the form value object.
+- Everything should be strictly typed up to the very field value setter, so the string value from the silly input would be set to the number-typed value in the form value object.

 - There should be no restrictions on how and when the input is submitted because data submission is generally